-Before the skin is closed following penile plications to correct curvature, a final artificial erection is performed to confirm that the bent penis was straightened.
+Before the skin is closed following penile plications, a final artificial erection is performed to confirm the fix of the Peyronie's Disease curvature.
 In this photograph, the artificial erection revealed that the penis is now completely straight.

 Peyronies Surgery Complete

 The skin incision here has been closed with absorbable sutures.
-These sutures do not have to be removed as eventually, they dissolve.
+These sutures do not have to be removed.
+Eventually, they dissolve.
 We leave a small tube under the skin for less than 24 hours to drain any blood.
 However, bleeding after surgery is rare and to date, we have never had the complication of significant bleeding after penile curvature correction surgery.

 Slideshow of Penile Grafting

-When graft or plication surgery is performed, a circumferential skin incision is made, and the penis is “degloved”.
-In this picture of actual Peyronie’s Disease surgery, the dorsal aspect of the penis (top part) is seen, and this is generally the area where the penile plaque is felt in patients with upward penile curvature.
+Similar to plication surgery, Peyronie’s disease graft surgery begins with a circumferential skin incision to “deglove” the penis.
+In the above picture, the dorsal aspect of the penis (top part) is seen.
+This is typically the area where penile plaque is felt in patients with upward penile curvature.

-The graft is place on the tunica albuginea of the penis that is deep to the neurovascular bundles.
-These bundles provide sensation and blood flow to the glans penis and must be mobilized to exposed the tunica albuginea.
-There is a vein that runs along the middle of the top of the penis called the dorsal vein, and this is first identified.
+The graft will be placed on the tunica albuginea of the penis, a structure located deep in the neurovascular bundles.
+These bundles provide sensation and blood flow to the glans penis.
+In order to expose the tunica albuginea and place the graft, the neurovascular bundles must be carefully moved aside.
+There is a vein that runs along the middle of the top of the penis called the dorsal vein, and this vein must be identified.

-The dorsal vein can be removed without consequence.
-When we remove the dorsal vein, we can then see the tunica albuginea along the midline where there are no neurovascular structures.
-In this photograph of Peyronie’s Disease surgery, the vein is being removed as branches are cauterized or tied.
+The dorsal vein can be removed without consequence, and this allows the surgeon to see the tunica albuginea along the midline, an area in which there are no neurovascular structures.
+In this photograph of Peyronie’s Disease graft surgery, the vein is being removed as branches are cauterized or tied.

-After the dorsal vein is removed, there is an indentation down to the tunica albuginea.
-We then, under optical magnification, carefully dissect the adherent neurovascular bundles away from the tunica albuginea without cutting through or damaging these sensitive structures.
+After the dorsal vein is removed, there is an opening down to the tunica albuginea.
+This allows the surgeon, using optical magnification, to carefully dissect the adherent neurovascular bundles away from the tunica albuginea.
+During the dissection, it is essential to avoid cutting through or damaging these sensitive structures.

-In this Peyronie’s Disease surgery picture, the neurovascular bundles are being dissected away from the tunica abluginea.
+In this Peyronie’s Disease surgery picture, the neurovascular bundles are being dissected away from the tunica albuginea on the right side (top part of the picture).
 The tunica albuginea contains the penile plaque.
 Although some surgeons use a “penile tourniquet” to control bleeding during this dissection, we never need to use this device.